Breached password detection is a critical component of secure applications. Read the white paper

 Form Fields

 When enabled a registration can be verified using an email workflow.
-This is very similar to the email verification process but instead it allows you to send an email to an end user for them to confirm they registered for the application.
+This is similar to the email verification process, which occurs when a user is first created.
+Verifying a registration allows you to send an email to an end user and allows them to confirm they registered for this specific application.

 The email template to be used when sending the Registration Verification email to the end user.